Dudik-o/FinalProj/README.md

  2. servers module
       - ec2 instances with specific security groups and IAM roles(according to the applications needs)
       - ALB for the UI of the services
+      - A private DNS hosted zone to serve the instances
  3. EKS module(v17.24 from terraform registry) which includes 4 nodes

 ## Prerequisites